How to split a bank transaction between two categories

 So change the amount from £47...

 I'll choose stationery from the list and put in a description as before...

 ...then select 'Create New Explanation'.

 Back on the 'Banking' screen for that account, you'll see that FreeAgent has now put in a new unexplained 'Money Out' transaction for £16.

 That's because it has realised that the last payment was reduced and that more payment is needed to make the accounts agree with the bank statement.

 So I now need to explain that transaction as postage.

-But if I needed to divide the transaction into more than two categories, I'd simply change the amount of this payment too, and so on until the transaction was fully explained, split into its component categories.
+But if I needed to divide the transaction into more than two categories, I'd select 'More Options' and change the amount of this payment too, and so on until the transaction was fully explained into its component categories.

 I'll create this new transaction too.

 That's it.
 Job done.